Business as usual: American League wins its 7th straight All-Star Game

 Chapman closed to give the American League its 19th victory in 22 games, with a tie stuck in there.
 He got a little encouragement with two outs — Yankees teammate CC Sabathia, honored this week for his contributions on and off the field, strolled to the mound to talk to the flamethrower.

-Chapman then struck out Yasmani Grandal for a save, giving the AL an overall 45-43-2 lead in the Midsummer Classic.
+Chapman then struck out Milwaukee’s Yasmani Grandal for a save, giving the AL an overall 45-43-2 lead in the Midsummer Classic.

-No need, either, for the experimental rule that was set to go effect:

-If the game went into extra innings, each team would’ve started the 10th with an automatic runner on second base.
+No need, either, for the experimental rule that was set to go effect: If the game went into extra innings, each team would have started the 10th with an automatic runner on second base.

 Major League Baseball is on a record-shattering pace for homers this season, but no one came close to clearing the walls until Charlie Blackmon of Colorado connected in the NL sixth to make the score 2-1 in favor of the AL.